pouchdb/pouchdb/docs/errors.md

 {% include anchor.html class="h3" title="iOS/Safari: \"there was not enough remaining storage space\"" hash="not_enough_space" %}

 On iOS and Safari, if you expect your app to use more than 5MB of space, you will need to request the space up-front from the user.
-In certain versions, notably Safari/iOS 7, you can never request more than what the user originally grants you.
+In certain versions of Safari, you can never request more than what the user originally grants you.

 {% include img.html src="safari_popup.png" alt="Safari storage quota popup" %}